Vaishnavi0804/Hydrant-Object-Detection/README.md

 The code includes a script for training the model, which uses the pre-trained CNN model.
 The model architecture includes several convolutional and pooling layers, followed by several fully connected layers, and a softmax output layer.

 ## Usage
-To use the pre-trained model to detect fire hydrants in new images, run the 'Model Training,testing & Evaluation 2.ipynb' script.
+To use the pre-trained model to detect fire hydrants in new images, run the 'Model training,testing & evaluation.ipynb' script.
 The script takes an image file as input and outputs an image with the detected hydrants in boundary boxes along with their class and confidence level.

 ## Installations
 Entire project was developed in Hopper Cluster.
 So all the resources needed like TensorFlow, CUDA versions and CUDNN were installed in the cluster.